nikomatt69/keykeeper/README.md

 └── package.json
 ```

+---

 ## Contributing

-1. Fork and clone the repo
+1. **Fork and Clone:** Fork the repository and clone it locally.
-2. Create a feature branch
+2. **Feature Branch:** Create a new branch for your feature or fix.
-3. Submit a pull request
+3. **Pull Request:** Submit your changes in a pull request with a detailed description.

+All contributions must adhere to the licensing terms and coding guidelines of KeyKeeper.

+---

 ## License

-All rights reserved.
-See [LICENSE](LICENSE).
+KeyKeeper is dual-licensed under the GNU AGPL v3.0 (open-source) and a commercial license.
+Any redistribution or modifications must comply with these terms.
+For the full license text, please refer to [LICENSE](LICENSE).

+---

 ## Acknowledgements

-- Tauri, Next.js, Framer Motion, Lucide, and more.
+- Special thanks to the communities behind Tauri, Next.js, Framer Motion, Lucide, and more.

----

 <p align="center">
   <img src="public/assets/icon.png" alt="KeyKeeper Icon" width="60"/>